 Desargues' theorem states that two triangles are in perspective axially if and only if they are in perspective centrally.
 Corresponding sides of the triangles, when extended, meet at points on a line called the axis of perspectivity.
-The lines which run through corresponding vertices on the triangles meet at a point called the center of perspectivity.
+The lines which run through corresponding vertices on the triangles meet at a point called the centre of perspectivity.
 Desargues's theorem states that the truth of the first condition is necessary and sufficient for the truth of the second.

 Let's try Desargues's Theorem with Level 5 Dobble!

+Try to either create the axis of perspectivity or the centre of perspectivity.
 Drag the cards from the cards containers into the circles(points) on the lines and triangles.

 If the three cards on a line has a common symbol, the symbol will be shown next to the line to verify you have chosen the right cards to form the line, indicating that you are in the right path.

-Happy Desargues-Dobble playing!
+Happy Dobble-Desargues playing!

 CARDS: